 But Toro offers a wide range of mowers, so choosing the best option for your landscape can be a challenge.
 In addition to settling on the best type of mower for your yard, you have to consider details such as fuel type, engine horsepower, drive type, cutting width, and other features.
 With so many mowers to sort through, finding the right one can be a real challenge.

 At BestReviews, we’re committed to making shopping as easy as possible.
-If you’re shopping for a Toro lawn mower, take a look at the matrix above for our top choices.
+If you’re shopping for a Toro lawn mower, take a look at the product list above for our top choices.
 For general advice on how to choose a Toro model, keep reading our shopping guide.

 A Toro push mower is the most traditional option for trimming a lawn.
 It’s powered by an engine or motor that uses either gas or electricity, but the user pushes the mower forward from behind.
 Toro push mowers usually have a fairly generous cutting width, can cut through thick and long grass with ease, and are often able to turn clippings into mulch.
 Gas models can be fairly noisy, though, and electric models typically can’t run very long.